mysql/mysql-utilities/doc/man/mysqldbimport.rst

   Input is formatted in a single column similar to the ``\G`` command for the mysql monitor.

-To turn off the headers for CSV or TAB display format, specify the :option:`--no-headers` option.
+To indicate that input in CSV or TAB format does not contain column headers, specify the :option:`--no-headers` option.

 To turn off all feedback information, specify the :option:`--quiet` option.

-To change the storage engine for all tables on the destination, specify the new engine with the :option:`--new-storage-engine` option.
+By default, each table is created on the destination server using the same storage engine as the original table.
+To override this and specify the storage engine to be used for all tables created on the destination server, use the :option:`--new-storage-engine` option.
 If the destination server supports the new engine, all tables will use that engine.

-Similarly, you can specify a different default storage engine with the :option:`--default-storage-engine` option.
-If the destination server supports the engine, any table that specifies a storage engine that the server does not support will use the new default engine.
-Note that this overrides the default storage engine mechanism on the server.
+To specify the storage engine to use for tables for which the destination server does not support the original storage engine on the source server, use the :option:`--default-storage-engine` option.

+The :option:`--new-storage-engine` option takes precedence over :option:`--default-storage-engine` if both are given.

-If the :option:`--default-storage-engine` or :option:`--new-storage-engine`
+If the :option:`--new-storage-engine` or :option:`--default-storage-engine`
-option is given and the destination server does not support the specified storage engine, a warning is issued and the default storage engine setting on the server is used instead.
+option is given and the destination server does not support the specified storage engine, a warning is issued and the server's default storage engine setting is used instead.

 You must provide connection parameters (user, host, password, and so forth) for an account that has the appropriate privileges to